Exploring the impact of print in the digital age

 With grant support from the Andrew W. Mellon Foundation, and in collaboration with the Massachusetts Institute of Technology (MIT), ASU Library is planning for a future in which the academic library print collection engages and inspires its communities as never before.

-ASU’s University Librarian Jim O’Donnell, the principal investigator of the grant, aims to lay out new strategies that may serve as a model for other academic libraries facing the same challenges.
+Aiming to lay out new strategies that may serve as a model for other academic libraries facing the same challenges, ASU Library has produced a white paper: The Future of the Academic Library Print Collection: A Space for Engagement.

 Together, ASU Library and MIT Libraries encompass approximately 7.5 million volumes.
-Using the two university libraries as real-world case studies will aid the project team in exploring larger questions around the enduring value of print; creating inclusive, engaging and useful print collections; and developing a new book-collecting philosophy for the 21st century.
+Using the two university libraries as real-world case studies, the project team explores larger questions around the enduring value of print; creating inclusive, engaging and useful print collections; and developing a new book-collecting philosophy for the 21st century.